György Dózsa: Legacy

-The often biased historiography of the nobility later often claimed that the memory of György Dózsa served as a role model for other great peasant uprisings on the territory of the Hungarian crown, such as the revolt of Jovan of Czerni, which took place barely twelve years after the Dózsa War, and the peasant uprising in Croatia led by Matthew Gubecz in 1572-1573.
+The often biased historiography of the nobility later often claimed that the memory of György Dózsa served as a role model for other great peasant uprisings on the territory of the Hungarian crown, such as the revolt of Jovan of Czerni, which took place barely twelve years after the Dózsa War, and the peasant uprising in Croatia led by Ambroz Gubec in 1572–1573.

 Today, on the site of the martyrdom of the hot throne, there is the Virgin Mary Monument, built by architect László Székely and sculptor György Kiss.
-According to the legend, during György Dózsa's torture, some monks saw in his ear the image of Mary.
+According to the legend, during György Dózsa's torture, some friars saw in his ear the image of Mary.
 The first statue was raised in 1865, with the actual monument raised in 1906.
 Hungarian opera composer Ferenc Erkel wrote an opera, Dózsa György, about him.

 His revolutionary image and Transylvanian background were drawn upon during the Communist regime of Gheorghe Gheorghiu-Dej.
 The Hungarian component of his movement was downplayed, but its strong anti-feudal character was emphasized.

 In Budapest, a square, a busy six-lane avenue, and a metro station bear his name, and it is one of the most popular street names in Hungarian villages.
 A number of streets in several cities of Romania were named Gheorghe Doja.
 Also, a number of streets in several cities of Serbia were named "Ulica Doža Đerđa".

-Two Postage stamps were issued in his honor by Hungary on 12 June 1919 and on 15 March 1947, the latter in the "social revolutionists" series.
+Two Postage stamps were issued in his honour by Hungary on 12 June 1919 and on 15 March 1947, the latter in the "social revolutionists" series.